deploymenttheory/terraform-provider-jamfpro/docs/resources/computer_prestage_enrollment.md

 - `recovery_lock_password` (String) The recovery lock password.
 - `recovery_lock_password_type` (String) The recovery lock password type.
 - `region` (String) The region setting.
+- `require_authentication` (Boolean) Indicates if the user is required to provide username and password on computers with macOS 10.10 or later.
 - `rotate_recovery_lock_password` (Boolean) Indicates if the recovery lock password should be rotated.
 - `site_id` (String) The site ID.
 - `skip_setup_items` (Block List, Max: 1) Selected items are not displayed in the Setup Assistant during macOS device setup within Apple Device Enrollment (ADE). (see [below for nested schema](#nestedblock--skip_setup_items))